-(Anyone else feel like Cinderella when scrubbing floors?)
+(Anyone else feel a little like Cinderella when scrubbing floors?)

-I wanted to see if there was a better way… a magical grout cleaner I was missing (or some some singing song birds that could help)… so I began to investigate homemade grout cleaner recipes –>
+I wanted to see if there was a better way… a magical grout cleaner I was missing (or some singing songbirds that could help)… so I began to investigate homemade grout cleaner recipes –>

 And I was totally overwhelmed.
 There were so many complicated recipes and many conflicting opinions.

 I decided to test the 10 most popular DIY grout cleaners online to find the best homemade grout cleaner.